 Average Net Price: $17,320

-This private, Christian university has spent 25 years on the U.S. News list of “Top 10 Regional Colleges in the West.”
-Princeton Review included OKBU in its “Best in the West” rankings for the last 12 years.
+This private, Christian university is based in Shawnee, Oklahoma.
+It has spent 25 years on the U.S. News and World Report list of “Top 10 Regional Colleges in the West.”
+Princeton Review included Oklahoma Baptist University in its “Best in the West” rankings for the last 12 years.

-Online degrees through the College of Graduate and Professional Studies include Masters of Arts in Christian Studies and Intercultural Studies.
-Both Masters of Arts degrees train leaders in the Christian faith, and graduates frequently go into the ministry, continue with graduate school, or become missionaries.
+At Oklahoma Baptist University, you’ll find most of the online degrees through the College of Graduate and Professional Studies.
+Some examples include the Masters of Arts in Christian Studies and Intercultural Studies.
+These degrees train leaders in the Christian faith, and graduates frequently go into the ministry, continue with graduate school, or become missionaries.
+Other online degree areas include:

 East Central University